aPersonFromOutlook/mactest/README.md

-dont modify the code, execpt when adding code for the applications.
+dont modify the code, execpt when adding code for the applications, or anything for the taskbar.

 no deleting the .bas file, its VERY important.